Radar vs High-Speed Camera Tech: What Golf Clubs and Home Simulator Buyers Really Need to Know

 High-Speed Camera Systems

-For coaches and fitters, camera-based tech offers:
+For coaches, fitters and home golfers focused on improving mechanics, camera-based tech offers:

 High-speed impact footage

-Strike mapping on the clubface
+Strike mapping

 Full club delivery data

-Uneekor: The High-Speed Camera Tech Built for Clubs
+Uneekor: The High-Speed Camera Tech

 Elite-level club + ball data